robertsdotpm/p2pd/docs/source/built/turn.rst

 ..
 TIP::
     When you go through the TURN protocol you get allocated a 'relay address' that another peer can use to route messages to you.
 As far as I know this only works for UDP.
-But importantly it offers a reverse connect design which is better for bypassing NATs.
+But importantly it offers a reverse 'connect' design which is better for bypassing NATs.

 ----